 HOW DO WE FIND OUT MORE ABOUT RAC’S GRANTS PROGRAMS?

-Announcements about our annual grants are posted on the RAC website, on our Facebook page and on our Twitter account.
-If you are interested in learning more about our grants programs, click here or you may contact James Anderson, Director of Grants, at firstname.lastname@example.org.
+Announcements about our annual grants are posted on the RAC website, on our Facebook page, and on our Twitter account.
+If you are interested in learning more about our grants programs, contact firstname.lastname@example.org.